How to Install Ubuntu Server on VirtualBox

 Guided Storage Configuration

 The installer can guide you through partitioning an entire disk or, if you prefer, you can do it manually.
 If you choose to partition an entire disk you will still have a chance to review and modify the results before Ubuntu is installed.
-I selected Use An Entire Disk.
+I selected Use an entire disk.

 You can optionally instruct the installer to set up the disk as an LVM group, as well as to encrypt it using LUKS.
 I chose to go with the LVM setup, as LVM offers a number of benifits, such as allowing easier backups of a running server.
 You can read more about LVM here: What is LVM and what is it used for?